albusaidyy/jauw/README.md

 ## weatherapi
 - Head over to [weatherapi](https://www.weatherapi.com/) and sign up
-- After login create an api key (`Make sure you have the pro plus`)
+- After login create an API key (`Make sure you have the pro+ `) or the weekly data won't be populated.
 - create a file name `api_key.dart` under `lib/auth/`
 - add the line below
 >**const $weatherApiKey = 'YOUR_API_KEY_FROM_WEATHER_API';**
--hit flutter run on selected emulator/device
+- hit flutter run on the selected emulator/device

 ## Credit